Serendipity2-0/TradeManV1/README.md

 1. TradeStateImplementation: If the program stops abruptly It should run all the scripts under strategy folder and generate Signals for each strategy.
 It should check the strategyDB and match with the signals.
 If there is any mismatch notify us through telegram

-TODO for TradeMan V1.1:
+TODO for TradeMan V1.1.1:

 Bugs:
 > Tradebook reconsilation with commission table and pnl withdrawal table
    > Add commissions withdrawal table and Pnl withdrawa; table

-Performance:
-> Streamlit redesign

 Features:
 > Trade Executer in stream lit using StrategySignals(TodayOrders)/ Telegram
+> Streamlit hosting

 TODO for TradeMan V1.2: